mrmans0n/localio/README.md

 * `:snake_case` for snake case formatting (ie "this_kind_of_keys").
 * `:camel_case` for camel case formatting (ie "thisKindOfKeys").
 * `:smart` use a different formatting depending on the platform.

-### The Spreadsheet

-You have a basic example in this Google Drive link: [https://docs.google.com/spreadsheet/ccc?key=0AmX_w4-5HkOgdFFoZ19iSUlRSERnQTJ4NVZiblo2UXc&usp=sharing](https://docs.google.com/spreadsheet/ccc?key=0AmX_w4-5HkOgdFFoZ19iSUlRSERnQTJ4NVZiblo2UXc&usp=sharing)

-You just have to duplicate and save to your account, or download and save it as XLS file.

 ## Contributing